ME495-Navigation/nuturtlebot/README.md

 # Building the Nuturtlebot Image
 These instructions explain how to build a  custom SDCard  image for the turtlebot3.
-**If your turtlebot3 is already set up, you need not run these commands**
+You need to be root to do this.
+It is a TODO to lower the permission requirements **If your turtlebot3 is already set up, you need not run these commands**

 1. Run [scripts/create_image](scripts/create_image) to create the basic image.